Hearing Aid Batteries

 Hearing aid batteries can be vulnerable to extreme conditions.
 They ideally need to be stored at room temperature whenever possible.
 This ensures their quality is maintained maximising their lifespan.
 Try to avoid areas that are damp or vary greatly in temperature.

 The introduction of rechargeable hearing aids has had a drastic effect on hearing aids worldwide.
 Thanks to its rechargeable nature, you no longer need to keep a stockpile of batteries for your hearing aids.
 Although the upfront costs are greater, you end up saving more over the long term.

-Hearing aid accessories offers a wide selection of rechargeable hearing aid batteries to suit any brand of hearing aid.
+We offer a wide range of rechargeable hearing aid batteries to suit any brand of hearing aid.
 Including Phonak, Resound and Widex to name but a few.

 How do rechargeable hearing aid batteries work?

 The majority of our batteries are based on Li-ion (Lithium Ion Battery) technology.
 They work like other similar batteries by using Lithium Ions in the electrochemistry process.
 In simple terms they are able to carry a lot of power and store it for long periods of time.
 There is very little energy loss making them extremely efficient to the point they are used in electric cars.